The BEST Fudgy Keto Brownie Recipe

-These delicious keto brownies are the ultimate low-carb chocolate treat.
-Free of butter & refined sugar, this amazing brownie recipe is totally guilt-free!
+These fudgy keto brownies are the ultimate low-carb chocolate treat.
+Free of butter & refined sugar, this keto brownie recipe has just 3 net carbs per serving!

 Could there be a more perfect dessert than brownies?
-Chocolately, ooey, gooey, chewy, fudgy, delicious.
+Chocolately, ooey-gooey, chewy, fudgy, and delicious.
 The batter, the brownie, give me all of it!

-Sweetener: My favorite keto-friendly sweetener is monk fruit.
-Monk fruit sweetener is a 1:1 substitute for regular sugar, but with 0 calories and 0 carbs!
+Sweetener: My favorite keto-friendly is Monk fruit sweetener, which is a 1:1 substitute for regular sugar, but with 0 calories and 0 carbs!
 It’s all-natural and doesn’t have an icky aftertaste.

-- You could use stevia, but I personally don’t like the taste of stevia.
+- You could use stevia, but I personally don’t like the taste of stevia in these keto brownies.
 If using stevia, you may only need 1/2 cup since it’s much sweeter.
-Taste the brownie batter and adjust to your taste.
+Taste the brownie batter and adjust it to your taste.

 - If you don’t need it to be keto you can use any sweetener!
 Coconut sugar, maple sugar, maple syrup, honey, date paste, or even regular sugar.
 Use the same quantity of 1 cup for all other sweetener substitutions.

 Cacao Powder: I love the deep flavor of cacao powder, plus it has more antioxidants than regular unsweetened cocoa powder.
-It’s easy to find at local grocery stores (including Trader Joe’s!).
 Use the same quantity of 1/2 cup for either cacao or cocoa powder.
-Just make sure it’s unsweetened!
-If you already have unsweetened cocoa powder on hand and want to use it, these brownies will still taste amazing!
+If you already have unsweetened cocoa powder on hand and want to use it, these keto brownies will still taste amazing!

-Almond Milk: In place of almond milk you can use canned coconut milk, or any other dairy-free milk (hemp milk, cashew milk, etc) or if you’re ok with dairy you can use heavy cream or whole milk.
+Almond Milk: In place of almond milk you can use canned coconut milk, or any other dairy-free milk or if you’re ok with dairy you can use heavy cream or whole milk.
 The quantity is the same, 1/2 cup, for all milk substitutions.

-Nuts: Instead of keto-friendly chocolate chips, you could substitute chopped nuts such as pecans, walnuts, or almonds.
+Nuts: Instead of keto-friendly chocolate chips in your keto brownies, you could substitute chopped nuts such as pecans, walnuts, or almonds.

-Chocolate Chips: The chocolate chips are optional!
+Chocolate Chips: The chocolate chips in these keto brownies are optional!
 You can leave them out if you don’t have them.
 Or, you can chop up your favorite keto-friendly chocolate bar.
-If you don’t need this to be keto, any chocolate chips or chocolate bar would work.
+If you don’t need these to be keto, any chocolate chips or chocolate bar would work.